 Additionally, Brightline has commenced construction of a privately-operated intercity passenger rail service for business and leisure passengers.
 This rail project is a 235-mile service route that will run north-south for 195 miles along the eastern coast of the State from Miami to Cocoa, with 40 additional miles of new tracks along the Beachline Expressway that will connect to Orlando at a station at the Orlando International Airport.
 The Department has signed agreements with Brightline authorizing the use of the Beachline Expressway right-of-way for this project.
 Service between Miami and West Palm Beach began in May 2018.
-Construction to connect to Orlando International Airport began in May 2019.
+Construction to connect to Orlando International Airport began in May 2019 and is expected to be completed in 2023.
 A future Brightline extension to connect to Walt Disney World in Orlando and to Tampa is currently under study.
 The project is not expected to have a material impact on the System.